mchaloupka/r2rml-benchmark/README.md

 ;;
 ```

-And to run a benchmark on it (replace the number with desired client count)
+And to run a benchmark on it, the arguments are:
+* How many runs will be executed
+* Suffix for the log and output files
+* How many parallel clients will be used
+* Which endpoint will be benchmarked
+* A flag whether the full log should be stored
 ```
-Benchmark.runSingleBenchmark "log-file-suffix" 1 eviEndpoint;;
+Benchmark.runSingleBenchmark 128 "log-file-suffix" 1 eviEndpoint false;;
 ```

 In the end, you have to also stop the docker containers and remove network: